Arielxbp/university_notes/Università/Third Year/Cybersecurity/Rielaborato.md

 - A value too high will increase the robustness of the biometric system, resulting in an increased security, but will inevitably lead to lower matches, even if its the genuine user trying to authenticate.

 ![|500](https://i.imgur.com/1KxnqPe.png)

+### Operations of a Biometric Authentication System

+There are $3$ operations that a biometric authentication system needs to provide:
+- Enrollment.
+- Verification.
+- Identification.

+#### Enrollment

+Each individual who is to be included in the database of authorized users must first be __enrolled__ in the system.

+This is done by inserting an identifier (name), password or pin, and binding these information with some type of biometric characteristic of the user.

+The biometric data obtained then gets digitalized into a set of number, and it will be the user's __template__.

+This template is maintained together with the identifier and the pin inside the system.

+#### Verification

+When a user tries to verify itself, he needs to insert his pin and also his biometric data.

+The system extracts the corresponding feature from the biometric input and compares it to the template stored for the user.
+If there is a match, then the system authenticates the user.

+#### Identification

+For identification, the user only needs to insert his biometric data.

+The system will then compare the biometric-obtained template with the set of stored templates.
+If there is a match, then the user is identified.

 # Access Control